ourcodingclub/ourcodingclub.github.io/_posts/2019-01-07-pandas-time-series.md

 We will investigate this data to see if there is a connection between conditions on the Sun (R and Dst), and magnetic conditions at Earth (Dst).

-NB: if you in a Jupyter notebook you can download the file with:
+NB: if you in a Jupyter notebook you can download the file with (this code won't work now due to change in NASA ftp access):
 ```
 !wget ftp://spdf.gsfc.nasa.gov/pub/data/omni/low_res_omni/omni2_all_years.dat
 ```

 Take a quick look at the first line of the data file: